agathoklisx/libved/README.md

   * The trueth is that my heart is with GNU, but my mind refuces to accept the existance
   * of the word LICENSE.
   * I wish there was a road to an unlicense, together with a certain certainity, that
-  * we (humans) realized for sure this emphasis to freedom, which besides ideology, this
+  * we (humans) full of the gained consciense, can guard it and keep it safe, as it
-  * is the road to paradise.
+  * is also (besides ideology) the road to paradise.
   */

 /* NOTE: